najm13/VMS/README.md

 # VMS
 Visitor Management System
-This project was my first project during my studying at university in 2019
+This project was my first project while studying at university in 2019